Suspected Serial Killer's Parents Refuse to Answer Questions

-TAMPA, Fla.
-(AP) — The parents of the 24-year-old man suspected in a string of fatal shootings that terrorized a Florida neighborhood must “show cause” on why they shouldn’t be held in civil contempt for refusing to answer investigators’ questions about the case, a judge ruled Thursday.
+(TAMPA, Fla.) — The parents of the 24-year-old man suspected in a string of fatal shootings that terrorized a Florida neighborhood must “show cause” on why they shouldn’t be held in civil contempt for refusing to answer investigators’ questions about the case, a judge ruled Thursday.

 Hillsborough County Judge Margaret Taylor set a Jan.
 5 hearing for Howell Donaldson Jr. and Rosita Donaldson.
 State Attorney Andrew Warren requested the hearing after the Donaldsons refused on Tuesday to answer questions about their son, Howell Emanuel Donaldson III.
 Prosecutors were seeking information about his background, developmental history, gun possession and state of mind.